JAIZ Bank Hajj Savings Ads JAIZ Bank Hajj Savings Ads JAIZ Bank Hajj Savings Ads

 Defence chief to Zamfara governor: You lack powers to direct police to issue gun licences

-Major General Lucky Irabor, Chief of Defence Staff
+Major General Lucky Irabor, former Chief of Defence Staff

 Share on FacebookShare on TwitterShare on TelegramShare on WhatsApp